myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-10T12:52:57.930Z
+>
+> The use of generative AI in manufacturing is very interesting.
+The key is the optimization and utilization strategy for business data.

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-10T00:56:48.556Z
 >
 > Jack is just a man